-There are hundreds of ETFs traded on the ASX.
-There are bound to be overlaps between some funds but not all index funds that invest in the same asset class are created the same.
+There are hundreds of ETFs traded on the ASX and some are bound to overlap each other but not all index funds are the same even if they invest in the same asset class.
 It is important for investors to understand differences between the index funds otherwise how else would you know the true risk and potential return of the investment?

-REITs are tax efficient because their income are not taxed on the trust level.
-Therefore REIT distributions are only tax once when they reach investors at the individual level.
-There distribution franking credits does is effectively zero.
+REITs are tax efficient because of the income and capital gains are not taxed on the trust level.
+Therefore REIT distributions are only taxed once when they reach investors.

 We have categorised the primary points investors should focus on when looking to invest in a property securities fund and highlighted in each the good, bad and the interesting points.

 SPDR S&P/ASX 200 Listed Property Fund (SLF) owns a portfolio of REITs included in the ASX 200 index while Vanguard Australian Property Securities Index ETF (VAP) includes REITs in the ASX 300 index.